helium/HIP/0094-response-time-windows-for-witness-rewarding.md

 ECC chip for most of the deployed hotspots, the processing time depends on the [hardware solution](#mcu-performance-impact) soldered in.
 Even if firmware can be improved, the current solution disqualifies certain hardware no matter the hotspot owner's efforts.

-More generally speaking, it disqualifies lower-end hardware like light-hotspots based on micro-controllers as, by definition, their capacity to process the same thing as hotspots based on CPU [is lower](#mcu-performance-impact).
+More generally speaking, it disqualifies lower-end hardware like light-hotspots based on microcontrollers as, by definition, their capacity to process the same thing as hotspots based on CPU [is lower](#mcu-performance-impact).
 This is a highly disadvantageous consequence as this hardware has a better fit for stability, long-life, energy saving, lower cost, and should be privileged long term.

 The People's Network must be accessible to anyone and not be a competition of millisecond optimization limited to a small group of experts.